skellis46/finger-pointing-moon/case-for-support.md

 In _Finger Pointing Moon_ the intrinsic-extrinsic conflict likewise looms over the project's methods, analysis and outcomes.
 The conflict is the historical epistemic air that the project will breathe.

-**The question becomes then who is changed by it -- and sets up the possibility of [[a case for writing in practice-research]] in which the artist-researcher sometimes does that work of change, other times allows it to rest with the audience/viewer.
-In this respect it's not so much the presence of writing that confers the status of 'research' on a work of art, but rather that the researcher has done the work of communicating change/understanding (which will not be equivalent to the understandings afforded by the artistic artefact)**

-**- reminded here of how useful 'meaning potentials' and 'affordance' is in this case.
-That something is afforded by practice-research.**

 #### Past efforts to describe an epistemology of practice-research

 Pakes suggests that it is easy to make the claim for a "distinctive kind of knowledge" emerging from practice-research, but far more difficult to specify the make up of such knowledge.[-@pakes_art_2004 n.p.]

 ##### Know-how and technê

 One early attempt to solve the epistemic problem in practice-research was to invoke the concepts of practical knowledge (_technê_) and know-how as a way of understanding artistic-research specific epistemics.[^techne] This work has three problems: 1) It has rarely made it clear where understanding or knowledge is _located:_ in the work of art or with the researcher.
 2) It has failed to distinguish know-how in practice-research from the kind of know-how present in any research discipline.
 That is, what is peculiar to the concept of know-how in artistic practice-research as compared with, for example, engineering or bioethics?
-3) It does not explicitly address _change_ as a consequence of research processes -- in any research process the question of what we understand or know differently as a consequence of that process is fundamental.
+3) It does not explicitly address _change_ as a consequence of research processes -- in any research process the question of what we understand or know differently as a consequence of that process is fundamental.[@ellis_that_2018]

 [^techne]: This draws on the work of Aristotle, Ryle, Carr and Polanyi, and more recently Pakes.
 See Borgdorff for an overview[-@borgdorff_debate_2006]